 11.9.
 The Exhibitor's contact with the representative of the forwarding company takes place directly between the interested parties, after transferring mutual contacts by the Organizer and with its knowledge.
 All arrangements between the forwarding company and the Exhibitor must be forwarded to the Organizer.

 11.10.
-All the above arrangements concern both the assembly and disassembly period of the exhibition.
+All the above arrangements concern both the assembly and disassembly period of the Fair.

 11.11.
 In the event that the area assigned to the Exhibitor contains objects that may pose a threat to the health or life of other people, or the Exhibitor does not have a license to sell certain items, the Organizer is entitled to immediately remove these items at the expense and risk of the Exhibitor and to immediately close and remove the stand.